ak47andrew/virtual-console/docs/src/opcodes.md

 ### Trunc

 Move data from higher-size container to the lower-size.
-Only last bytes is gonna be save, everything else is gonna be **trunc**ated.
-Usually used to move 64-bit register to 8-bit one or if you don't want to truncate your immediates for whatever reason
+Only lower bytes is gonna be saved (Big-endian), everything else is gonna be **trunc**ated.
+Usually used to move 64-bit register to 8-bit one

 **Operands:**
 - `LongImmediate`, `Register`